 It’s the most obvious, but also the most useful example of a pop-up survey.
 In a website feedback survey (know also as a website evaluation survey) you simply ask potential customers and visitors to evaluate your web page.
-The website evaluation survey will help you quickly gather information even from a large group of respondents and ask about any potentially problematic issues related to navigating the site.
-It’s must-have feedback to gather for UX researchers, product owners, designers, etc. Website feedback examples may contain this kind of questions:
+The website evaluation survey will help you quickly gather information, even from a large group of respondents, and ask about any potentially problematic issues related to navigating the site.
+It’s must-have feedback to gather for UX researchers, product owners, designers, etc. Website feedback examples may contain these kinds of questions:

 How likely are you to return to this website?

 - What features influenced your decision to continue using this website?